 Most IT-specific compliance regulations for sensitive data protection require auditable DLP to prove you’re taking all the necessary steps to protect your customers.
 As noted above, endpoint data loss prevention tools typically provide auditable reporting capabilities to demonstrate the software is compliant with regulations including SolarWinds Security Event Manager designed to comply with PCI DSS, HIPAA, SOX, and more.

 Managing Access Control to Prevent Data Loss

-Data loss is often the result of some action taken by an insider, whether intentional (like a disgruntled former employee putting sensitive data onto an external hard drive to sell to a competitor) or unintentional (as when an employee finds a flash drive and plugs it into their computer to find out what’s on it).
-For this reason, one of the core components of data loss protection is managing access control, which means monitoring and controlling who can access sensitive data and what they can do with it.
+Intellectual property loss and data breaches can be the result of some action taken by an insider, whether intentional (like a disgruntled former employee putting sensitive information onto an external hard drive to sell to a competitor) or unintentional (as when an employee finds a flash drive and plugs it into their computer to find out what’s on it).
+For this reason, one of the core components of data loss protection is managing access control, which means monitoring and controlling who have sensitive data access and what they can do with it.

 Verizon’s 2018 Data Breach Investigations Report showed the 24 hours after a cyberattack is a critical period in which the impact of the attack can at least be mitigated.
 For example, in the case of a financial attack, if the action of the attack is delayed during these “golden 24 hours,” it becomes unlikely for the hackers to be able to attain the funds they’re after.
 In short, the ability to respond to an attack quickly is critical to preventing data loss.